Jack-Ji/jok/README.md

 If you want to achieve something fancy, you should resort to some clever art tricks or algorithms.
 Welcome to old golden time of 90s!
 Or, you can choose other more powerful/modern libraries/engines.
 It's also a bit **WIP**, please do expect some breaking changes in the future.
-* For those considering develop a 3d game, keep in mind **jok suffer from lack of depth buffer**, just like Playstation 1, which means you need to order objects yourself, and do tessellation when necessary! (jok does provide some convenience features, such as atomatic triangles sorting, but they don't work well in all situations, please use carefully)
+* For those considering develop a 3d game, keep in mind **jok suffer from lack of depth buffer** (just like Playstation 1), which means you need to order objects yourself, and do tessellation when necessary (jok does provide some convenience features, such as atomatic triangles/objects sorting, but they don't work well in all situations, please use carefully).
+Moreover, you should consider merge your textures into very few ones, which will reduce number of draw-calls per frame significantly.

 ## Third-Party Libraries
 * [SDL2](https://www.libsdl.org) (zlib license)